feassis/Test-Auto-Battle/README.md

 5- loging end game.
-6- creating display game state method and calling at start and end of turn 7- adding log to say character died, and adding character name to constructor
+6- creating display game state method and calling at start and end of turn 7- adding log to say character died, and adding character name to constructor 8- fixing bug where a dead character could attack

 ## Step 5 - Changing Movement To Move To All 8 directions (PR Link: https://github.com/feassis/Test-Auto-Battle/pull/5)